How To Write a Killer Application Resume for a Medical School

 Tip: Merge the Skills and Interests sections into one section to save some space

-Talking about your interests will reveal much about you and why you want to study medicine abroad.
+Talking about your interests will reveal a lot about you and why you want to study medicine abroad.

 When it comes to your skills, you can mention that you are a very orderly and level-headed person and that you are a great problem solver.